microsoft/fluentui/packages/react-components/react-breadcrumb/docs/Spec.md

 - There's not enough space
 - When `maxDisplayedItems` prop is provided and number of items is bigger than `maxDisplayedItems`.

+By default `Overflow` component is used to hide items when there's not enough space.
+Also, `maxDisplayedItems` prop can be provided.
+By default `maxDisplayedItems` is equal `6` elements.
+This logic can be combined with `Overflow` component.

 Getting `overflowItems` is handled by `partitionBreadcrumbItems` method.